laminlabs/lamindb/docs/query-search.md

 ## Cheat sheet: comparators

 You can qualify the type of comparison in a query by using a comparator.
-Below follows a list of the most important, but Django supports about [two dozen field comparators](https://docs.djangoproject.com/en/stable/ref/models/querysets/#field-lookups) `field__comparator=value`.
+Below is a list of the most important ones, but Django supports about [two dozen field comparators](https://docs.djangoproject.com/en/stable/ref/models/querysets/#field-lookups) `field__comparator=value`.

 ### and